-As of December 31, 2019, these aircraft have been removed from service and are in the process of being placed under a leasing arrangement with a third party, are aircraft transitioning between code-share agreements with our major airline partners and being used as a supplemental spare aircraft, or are in the process of being parted out.
+^{}As of December 31, 2020, these aircraft have been removed from service and are in the process of being placed under a leasing arrangement with a third party, are aircraft transitioning between code-share agreements with our major airline partners and being used as supplemental spare aircraft, are available for future code-share agreements or are in the process of being parted out.

 Our business model is based on providing scheduled regional airline service under code-share agreements (commercial agreements between airlines that, among other things, allow one airline to use another airline's flight designator codes on its flights) with our major airline partners.
 Our success is principally centered on our ability to meet the needs of our major airline partners through providing a reliable and safe operation at attractive economics.
-Over the last several years, our business has evolved as we have added ten new E175 aircraft and seven new CRJ900 aircraft to our fleet since December 31, 2018, and removed 100 unprofitable ERJ145 aircraft through the sale of ExpressJet in January 2019, ten CRJ200 aircraft, 15 CRJ700 aircraft and five CRJ900 aircraft.
+The COVID-19 pandemic had a significant impact to our operations including a reduction in the number of flights we were scheduled to operate during 2020 and changes we made to enhance the safety of our passengers and employees, including aircraft cleaning procedures and use of personal protective equipment.